Davis, California: Location

 Davis is located in Yolo County, California, 18 km west of Sacramento, 113 km northeast of San Francisco, 619 km north of Los Angeles, at the intersection of Interstate 80 and State Route 113.
 Neighboring towns include Dixon, Winters, Woodland, and West Sacramento.

 Davis lies in the Sacramento Valley, the northern portion of the Central Valley, in Northern California, at an elevation of about 52 ft above sea level.

 According to the United States Census Bureau, the city has a total area of 10.0 sqmi.
-10.0 sqmi of it is land and 0.03 sqmi of it (0.19%) is water.
+10.0 sqmi of it is land and 0.03 sqmi of it, or 0.35%, is water.

 The topography is flat, which has helped Davis to become known as a haven for bicyclists.

 Climate

 The Davis climate resembles that of nearby Sacramento and is typical of California's Central Valley Mediterranean climate region: warm and dry in the spring, summer and autumn, and cool and wet in the winter.
 It is classified as a Köppen Csa climate.
 Summer days are hot, ranging from 85 to 105 °F, but the nights turn pleasantly cool, almost always dropping below 70 °F. The Delta Breeze, a flow of cool marine air originating from the Pacific Ocean via San Francisco Bay and the Sacramento–San Joaquin River Delta, frequently provides relief in the evening.
-Winter temperatures generally reach between 45 and 65 °F in the afternoon; nights average at about 35 to 40 °F, but often fall below freezing.
+Winter temperatures generally reach between 45 and 65 °F in the afternoon; nights average at about 35 to 40 °F, but occasionally fall below freezing.

 Average temperatures range from 46 °F in December and January to 75 °F in July and August.
 Thick ground fog called tule fog settles into Davis during late fall and winter.
-This fog can be dense, with visibility nearly zero.
-As in other areas of northern California, the tule fog is a leading cause of road accidents in the winter season.
+This fog can be dense, with near zero visibility.
+As in other areas of Northern California, the tule fog is a leading cause of road accidents in the winter season.

 Mean rainfall per annum is about 20 inch.
-The bulk of rain occurs between about mid-November to mid-March, with typically no precipitation falling from mid-June to mid-September.
+The bulk of the rainfall occurs between about mid-November to mid-March, with typically no precipitation falling from mid-June to mid-September.

 Record temperatures range from a high of 116 °F on July 17, 1925, to a low of 12 °F on December 11, 1932.